codingsince1985/checksum/README.md

 checksum
 ========

-Google Go (golang) implementation of computing message digest, like MD5 and SHA256, etc, for potentially large files.
+Computing message digest, like MD5 and SHA256, in Google Go (golang) for potentially large files.